What should a generic object be?: Introduction

 \subsection{Introduction to fibered categories}

-Before giving a general definition, we will see the way that fibered categorical language indeed makes parameterization explicit by considering the \emph{prototype} of all fibered categories, the category $\FAM{\CCat}$ of $\SET$-indexed families in $\CCat$.
+Before giving a general definition, we will see the way that fibered categorical language indeed makes parameterization explicit by considering the \emph{prototype} of all fibered categories, the category $\FAM{\CCat}$ of $\SET$-indexed families of objects of a category $\CCat$.

-\begin{construction}[The category of families] We define $\FAM{\CCat}$ to be the category of $\SET$-indexed families in $\CCat$, such that \begin{enumerate} \item an object of $\FAM{\CCat}$ is a family $\brc{E_i\in\CCat}\Sub{i\in I}$ where $I$ is a set, \item a morphism $\Mor{\brc{F_j}\Sub{j \in J}}{\brc{E_i}\Sub{i\in I}}$ in $\FAM{\CCat}$ is given by a function $\Mor[u]{J}{I}$ together with for each $j\in J$ a morphism $\Mor[\bar{u}_j]{F_j}{E\Sub{uj}}$. \end{enumerate}
+\begin{construction}[The category of families] We define $\FAM{\CCat}$ to be the category of $\SET$-indexed families in $\CCat$, such that \begin{enumerate} \item an object of $\FAM{\CCat}$ is a family $\brc{E_i\in\CCat}\Sub{i\in I}$ where $I$ is a set, \item a morphism $\Mor{\brc{E_i}\Sub{i \in I}}{\brc{F_j}\Sub{j\in J}}$ in $\FAM{\CCat}$ is given by a function $\Mor[u]{I}{J}$ together with for each $i\in I$ a morphism $\Mor[\bar{u}_i]{E_i}{F\Sub{ui}}$. \end{enumerate}

 There is an evident functor $\Mor[p]{\FAM{\CCat}}{\SET}$ taking $\prn{\brc{E_i}\Sub{i\in I}}$ to $I$. \end{construction}

 \begin{construction}[Fiber categories] For each $I\in \SET$, we may define the \emph{fiber} $\FAM{\CCat}_I$ of $\FAM{\CCat}$ over $I$ to be the category of $I$-indexed families $\brc{E_i\in \CCat}\Sub{i\in I}$ in $\CCat$, with morphisms $\Mor{\brc{F_i}\Sub{i\in I}}{\brc{E_i}\Sub{i\in I}}$ given by morphisms $\Mor[h_i]{F_i}{E_i}$ for each $i\in I$. \end{construction}